Moataz-Ab/ML_NLP_Case_Study/README.md

 - The optimized model presents **86.8%** F1 Macro score

 ## Installation
-You can clone this repository using git by using this command
+You can clone this repository on git by using this command
 ```$ gh repo clone Moataz-Ab/ML_NLP_Case_Study```

 ## Contributions